 Mileage: 20-40 miles

 In the morning ride out from the hotel to the intricate tramways of Cornwall’s tin mines, and onto the jewel of Cornwall that is St Ives.
-Best known for its spectacular light and a home for painters for the last few hundred years and now with the Tate Modern, St Ives is truly magnificent.
-We lunch at one of the wonderful seafood cafes and have plenty of time to walk around the town and visit the Tate Modern gallery before returning to the Rose in Vale hotel for the evening.
+Best known for its spectacular light and as a haven for painters over the last few hundred years.
+Now home to the Tate Modern, St Ives is truly magnificent.
+We lunch at one of the wonderful seafood cafes and have plenty of time to walk around the town and visit the gallery before returning to the Plume of Feathers hotel for the evening.

-We arrive at Bodmin where we join the magnificent Camel Trail, a 25 mile downhill ride into the foody heaven and quaint town of Padstow for lunch at the famous Rick Stein’s fish and chip shop.
-After catching the ferry over the Camel to Rock we will visit the archetypal Cornish villages of Port Isaac and Boscastle before heading back to Port Gaverne and our accommodation for the night.
+We arrive at Bodmin where we join the off-road traffic free Camel Trail, a 25 mile downhill ride into which hugs the Camel estuary finishing in the foody heaven and quaint town of Padstow for lunch at the famous Rick Stein’s fish and chip shop.
+After catching the ferry over the Camel to Rock we will visit the archetypal Cornish village of Port Isaac before heading to the next door bay at Port Gaverne and our accommodation for the night.

-We give guests a choice, either to bike the Saints Way, to the amazing Eden Project and onto the Lost Gardens of Heligan, or a non-biking trip to the King Arthur inspired Tintagel, with the not to be missed castle perched on the dramatic cliffs.
-The legend of King Arthur and Merlin’s Cave is strong and the walk across the bridge and onto the castle is awe-inspiring.
+We do not bike on the last day of our tour, instead touring around Tintagel Castle’s incredible ruins.
+Perched on the dramatic cliffs, the legend of King Arthur and Merlin’s Cave is strong here, and the walk across the bridge is awe-inspiring.
 We then transport guests to Bodmin Parkway station for pre-booked travel all the way to London (4.5 hours).
-Guests are welcome to travel back in the support vehicle but the train is the preferred and more comfortable option.